 - using an insect repellent that protects against mosquitoes as well as flies

-- keeping horses inside during mosquitos most active hours (dusk and dawn)
+- keeping horses inside during mosquitoes’ most active hours (dusk and dawn)

-While each virus will never be eradicated, vaccination and mosquito management can significantly decrease the chances of your horse coming in contact with either.
+While these viruses may never be eradicated, vaccination and mosquito management can significantly decrease the chances of your horse coming into contact with either.

-What Type of Vaccines Are Available?
+- What Type of Equine Vaccines Are Available?
 All available vaccines are killed virus vaccines, meaning that the virus is inactive and cannot infect the host.

-At What Age Should I Begin Vaccination?
-Vaccinations can begin as early as 3 months of age.
+- At What Age Should I Begin Vaccination?
+Vaccinations can begin as early as three months of age.

 What About Venezuelan Equine Encephalomyelitis?